nicodmf/HighlightBundle/README.md

 Presentation
 ============
 This bundle transforme a part of text representing a source code in html formated text.
-He provider 5 highlighter :
+It provides 5 highlighter :

 - pygment
 - geshi